This article describes Databricks Model Serving, including its advantages and limitations.

 As an account admin, go to the feature enablement tab of the account console settings page.

 A banner at the top of the page prompts you to accept the additional terms.
 Once you read the terms, click Accept.
 If you do not see the banner asking you to accept the terms, this step has been completed already.

 After you’ve accepted the terms, your account is enabled for serverless.

 No additional steps are required to enable Model Serving in your workspace.

 Payload size limit of 16 MB per request.

 Default limit of 200 QPS of scoring requests per workspace.
-You can increase this limit to up to 3000 QPS per workspace by reaching out to your Databricks support contact.
+You can increase this limit to 25000 QPS or more per workspace by reaching out to your Databricks support contact.

 It is possible for a workspace to be deployed in a supported region, but be served by a control plane in a different region.
 These workspaces do not support Model Serving, resulting in a